The Bang-Bang Club (book): Book review

 Niranjan Karnik wrote the review for H-SAfrica.

 At the end of his review Niranjan Karnik wrote: "I have several concerns about the future of this profession".
-He expressed that conflict journalist need a "debriefing" after the experience in a conflict or war zone "akin to what the International Committee of the Red Cross requires of its fieldworkers".
-The usefulness of the book is for him: "Its overall value is not as much in its use as source of history, but in how it openly exposes the way journalists suffer in the course of their work, and the heavy ethical and moral questions they face on an daily basis."
+He expressed that conflict journalists need a "debriefing" after the experience of a conflict or war zone "akin to what the International Committee of the Red Cross requires of its fieldworkers".
+The usefulness of the book: "Its overall value is not as much in its use as source of history, but in how it openly exposes the way journalists suffer in the course of their work, and the heavy ethical and moral questions they face on a daily basis."

 Karnik wrote that "Students of the media and aspiring journalists will find special value and significance in this book, for its unsparing and often graphic portrayal of events in South Africa."

 The moral and ethical questions are central themes in the book.
 Karnik discuss the themes in the example of the noted photograph by Kevin Carter.

 Karnik explains that the book "lacks the academic and critical analysis", which he is used to write as an author and which he reads in his profession.
 But nevertheless he wrote that the book: "as a perspective into the dynamics of wartime reporting it is valuable".